 function.
 These are as follows:

 H is an “extractor” function (see IETF RFC 5869) that concentrates potentially dispersed entropy from an input to create an output that is a cryptographically strong, pseudorandom key.
-This function takes as input a non-secret “salt” and a secret input and produces a fixed-length output.
+This function takes as input a non-secret “salt” and a secret input keying material “ikm” and produces a fixed-length output.

 CN is a confirmation function that takes a secret key and data to confirm and bind to the exchange.